puppetlabs-toy-chest/puppetlabs-aws/examples/postgres-rds-example/README.md

     puppet apply rds_postgres.pp

-This can take a while to setup, but when it's complete, you should be able to access it:
+This can take a while to set up, but when it's complete, you should be able to access it:

 ~~~
 psql -d postgresql -h puppetlabs-aws-postgres.cwgutxb9fmx.us-west-2.rds.amazonaws.com -U root